imbo/imbo/README.markdown

         return $this;
     }

 Here we fetch the image, and calls the `load()` method in the storage driver and supplies the current hash and current image object that the driver can work with.
 Then it adds the image to the response object and returns itself.
-The above exampls is from the `PHPIMS_Operation_GetImage` operation.
+The above example is from the `PHPIMS_Operation_GetImage` operation.

 ### Operation plugins
 Plugins contain extra features for the different operations.
 Plugins can hook in before and/or after the current operation executes its `exec()` method.
 All plugins must extend the base `PHPIMS_Operation_Plugin_Abstract` class and must implement an `exec()` method that takes the operation as argument.
 If plugins want to change the current image or the response objects they can fetch these via the operation instance: